Please see my full disclosure policy here for more information.

 For a medium sized family or a group, renting a canal boat can also be an economical choice for a holiday.
 Taking into consideration high fuel costs for travel by car and train fares that add up quickly for a family with kids, the canal boat provides both transportation, lodging and basic kitchen facilities all in on neat little package.

-If you are on a budget, many canal boat rental firms give great discounts for booking far ahead of time and for booking during the shoulder seasons.
+If you are traveling on a budget, many canal boat rental firms give great discounts for booking far ahead of time and for booking during the shoulder seasons.

 Because the boats are operated on routes that are generally free of commercial shipping, the boat rental often does not require any additional liscencing.
 Some of the canals have locks which you would need to traverse (detailed instructions for operating the locks are given to you upon embarkation).